 1. Autumn Red

 There are few colors that evoke emotions in people more than red.
 As a siding color for houses, reds that are reminiscent of the old, rusty barn red that was produced through the use of linseed oil are nearly universally popular.
 The key is to choose a red that is closer to rust or brown, and not leaning into the fire engine category.
-Done correctly, this type of house siding color can produce a sense of nostalgia in viewers.
+Done correctly, Autumn Red house siding color can produce a sense of nostalgia in viewers.

 2. Coastal Blue